 Click HERE for the December edition of Hawk Talk, our fantastic student newspaper.

-Reminder:Due to the weather-related school cancelations there will be school on Friday, March 7.
-Download the revised district calendar here.
+Reminder:Due to the weather-related school cancelations download the revised district calendar here.

 Students are not allowed to "hang out" after school unless they are supervised by staff or are with a parent or guardian.
 Although we understand and appreciate friends wanting to support their friends who may be participating in an activity, unfortunately we are not able to supervise students staying after in these areas.